qianqianqi28/ca-outlier/README.md

 use library(renv) init() to obtain renv.lock file.
 By looking at the file:
 This code is run by R version 4.2.3.
 The manin package are
-readxl version 1.4.3
+- readxl version 1.4.3
-xtable version 1.8-4
+- xtable version 1.8-4
-cellWise  version 2.5.3
+- cellWise  version 2.5.3
-FactoMineR version 2.9
+- FactoMineR version 2.9

 If you want to load the request packages, you can use renv::restore().

-##Operating instructions
+## Operating instructions
 Please see Readme file in R folder.

+## License
+This project is licensed under the terms of the LICENSE GNU General Public License v3.0.
+In R folder, reconca.R is a function to implement reconstitution of order h; the code is written by adjusting imputeCA function in the package missMDA version 1.19.